We have three patriotic holidays coming up! Yep, that's 3! We have Memorial Day at the end of May.

 Here's a nice You tube video to America the Beautiful.

 Of course, after all that learning about America, the children will need to do some writing.
-Check out this freebie!
-Click the image or click here: USA Themed Writing Paper.
+Check out this dollar deal!
+Click the image or click here: USA-Themed Writing Paper.

 Here's a reading activity that can be used for Memorial Day, Veterans Day, or any patriotic holiday: Freedom Isn't Free - About the USA for Active Learners!

 Still looking for ideas to celebrate the USA?
-Check out this blog post from Memorial Day last year: Memorial Day: A Day to Remember!
-(There are some freebies in there!)
+Check out this blog post from Memorial Day last year: Memorial Day: A Day to Remember

 Want a resource with plenty of ideas for patriotic holidays?
-Try this bundle with 8 different resources PLUS 8 different freebies: Learning About the USA!
+Try this bundle with several different resources!
+Learning About the USA!

 The Math Maniac